How to Clean Vinyl Floors: 11 Tricks You Need to Know

 Here’s how to clean vinyl floors made with no-wax vinyl: Wash them with a cleaner made specifically for no-wax floors, following the directions on the container.
 If you have older vinyl that requires waxing, clean it with warm water and detergent.
 Dampen a mop or sponge with the mixture, and rub the floor just enough to loosen the dirt.
 Try not to rub off the wax because you’ll just have to reapply it.
 Rinse with clean, cool water—no matter what the soap label says about not needing rinsing—otherwise you’ll leave a residue on the floor.
 Look out for these other cleaning mistakes that only make your home dirtier.

 It’s important to remember that water isn’t always the best vinyl floor cleaner.
 Water from an overly wet mop will work its way into the cracks, seams, and edges.
 Once there, it can destroy the glue bond that holds down the vinyl, causing it to come loose or corners to curl.

 Rinse well to remove all soap

-Soap may get your floor clean, but soap scum leaves a film that actually collects dirt.
+Soap may work as a great vinyl floor cleaner, but soap scum leaves a film that actually collects dirt.
 Until your floor needs a serious cleaning, stick to damp mopping with just water.
 When you do need to wash the floor, use two mops—one for washing and a second one just for rinsing.

 Preserve the sheen